falcosecurity/falco-website/content/en/blog/introducing-prempti/index.md

 ---
-title: Introducing Prempti: Falco meets AI coding agents
+title: "Introducing Prempti: Falco meets AI coding agents"
 date: 2026-05-12
 author: Leonardo Grasso
 slug: introducing-prempti
 tags: ["Prempti", "AI Coding Agents", "Falco"]
 ---

-# Introducing Prempti: Falco meets AI coding agents

 Today's developer workflow is increasingly reliant on AI coding agents.
 Tools like Claude Code sit in your terminal, read your files, run shell commands, make network requests, and write code, all on your behalf.
 They are fast, capable, and increasingly trusted with real tasks on real machines.

 But with that trust comes a question worth taking seriously: what exactly is your coding agent doing on your machine?

-Today, we're introducing an experimental project that brings Falco to this new frontier: Prempti.
+Today, we're introducing an experimental project that brings Falco to this new frontier: [Prempti](https://prempti.falco.org).

 ## Agents are a black box at runtime